The local circular law II: the edge case: Introduction

 In the previous article \cite{BouYauYin2012Bulk}, we proved a local version of the circular law, up to the optimal scale $N^{-1/2 + \e}$, in the bulk of the spectrum.
 More precisely, we considered an $N \times N$ matrix $X$ with independent real\footnote{For the sake of notational simplicity we do not consider complex entries in this paper, but the statements and proofs are similar.} centered entries with variance $ N^{-1}$.
 Let $\mu_j$, $j\in \llbracket 1, N\rrbracket$ denote the eigenvalues of $X$.
 To state the local circular law, we first define the notion of \emph{stochastic domination}.

-\begin{definition}Let $W$ be a random variables and $\Psi$ be a deterministic parameter.
+\begin{definition} Let $W=(W_N)_{N\geq 1}$ be family a random variables and $\Psi=(\Psi_N)_{N\geq 1}$ be deterministic parameters.
 We say that $W$ is \emph{stochastically dominated} by $\Psi$ if for any $ \sigma> 0$ and $D > 0$ we have \nc for sufficiently large $N$.
 We denote this stochastic domination property by

 \end{definition}

 In this paper, as in \cite{BouYauYin2012Bulk}, we assume that the probability distributions of the matrix elements satisfy the following uniform subexponential decay property: \be \sup_{(i,j)\in\llbracket 1,N\rrbracket^2}\Prob\left(|\sqrt{N}X_{i,j}|>\lambda\right)\leq \vartheta^{-1} e^{-\lambda^\vartheta } \ee for some constant $\vartheta >0$ independent of $N$.
 This condition can of course be weakened to an hypothesis of boundedness on sufficiently high moments, but the error estimates in the following Theorem would be weakened as well.